haraka/Haraka/docs/plugins/relay.md

     [domains]
     test.com = { "action": "accept" }

-I think of the *accept* option as the equivalent of qmail's *rcpthosts*, or a misplaced Haraka `rcpt_to.*` plugin.
-The accept mechanism is just another way to tell Haraka that a particular domain is one we accept mail for.
+I think of *accept* as the equivalent of qmail's *rcpthosts*, or a misplaced Haraka `rcpt_to.*` plugin.
+The *accept* mechanism is another way to tell Haraka that a particular domain is one we accept mail for.
+The difference between this and and the [rcpt_to.in_host_list.html](http://haraka.github.io/manual/plugins/rcpt_to.in_host_list.html) plugin is that this one also enables relaying.

     * continue (mails are subject to further checks)

-Because the default behavior of the Dest Routes option is to reject, the *continue* option provides an escape, permitting another Haraka plugin to validate the recipients of that domain.

     Example:

     [domains]
     test.com = { "action": "continue" }

+Because the default behavior of Dest Routes is to deny, the *continue* option provides an escape, permitting another Haraka plugin to validate the recipient.
+Like the *accept* option, it too enables relaying.

+    * deny    (mails are rejected)

-POSTSCRIPT: the default deny behavior of this option baffles me.
-The default behavior of Haraka is to reject emails for which some recipient validation plugin hasn't vouched.
-Adding a additional default reject behavior here necessitates the continue option for **every** other domain that will receive mail.
-If the default behavior was to exit with the default next() behavior), then this feature would play nicely with other recipient plugins and require only one option of 'accept'.
+This deny option baffles me.
+The default behavior of Haraka is to reject emails for which a recipient validation plugin hasn't vouched.
+Adding it here prevents any subsequent recipient validation plugin from getting a chance.
+It also necessitates the continue option.

-Illustration: I have 3 domains, matt.com, matt.net, and matt.org. matt.com is
-local and is delivered by qmail. matt.org is an alias of matt.com and the `rcpt_to.qmail_deliverable` plugin will validate recipients for both domains.
-Mails will get delivered as expected.

-matt.net is running on a postfix server in another data center, so I enable Force Route and Dest Domains and add this entry to `relay_dest_domains.ini`:

-    [domains]
-    matt.net = { "action": "accept", "nexthop": "208.N.N.N" }

-Mail now gets routed properly for matt.net, but mail for matt.com and matt.org is now broken until I add entries for them:

-    [domains]
-    matt.net = { "action": "accept", "nexthop": "208.N.N.N" }
-    matt.com = { "action": "continue" }
-    matt.org = { "action": "continue" }

-Ick.

 ## all